-Therefore, if you’re looking for a bike to use for commutes, run errands on, take your kids to school, go on family picnics, or enjoy a relaxing ride with your friends, Electra Townie Go! and Townie Path Go! e-bikes will fit the picture just right.
+Therefore, if you’re looking for a bike to use for commutes, run errands on, take your kids to school, go on family picnics, or enjoy a relaxing ride with your friends, these two Townie electric bikes will fit the picture just right.

 Let’s find out exactly what you get with each of the available models, answer the most common questions, and clarify any other doubts.

 But before that…